Leaves Curling Up? [Main Causes and Cures]

 Over Fertilization

 Too much of a good thing can quickly become a bad thing.
 This is true when you’re feeding your cannabis plants, too over fertilization causes a symptom that’s known as nutrient burn.
 There are a handful of different nutrients that are capable of causing such issues in your cannabis leaves.
 The three most notorious are nitrogen, phosphorus, and potassium.
-When too much fertilizer is given to your cannabis plants, you’ll notice leaf curling first.
+Leaves Curling Up?
+[Main Causes and Cures] When too much fertilizer is given to your cannabis plants, you’ll notice leaf curling first.
 However, depending on the severity of the overfeeding, you may notice entire fan leaves clawing, and some that turn into small canoes.
 Others will have burnt, brown tips, similar to what you see in heat stress.
 Unfortunately, fertilizer is necessary to get the most out of your harvest.
 As such, you’ll probably deal with curling from over-fertilization at least once while growing your plants.

 Curing Over Fertilization